electronegativity

 Factors affecting electronegativity

-The Electronegativity of an element depends on a number of factors.
-One factor is the effective nuclear charge that the electrons in the valency shell feel, since these are the electrons involved in actually forming covalent bonds; for example fluorine has an electron arrangement of 2,7 or 1s22s22p5.
-The 2 inner shell electrons in the 1s sub-shell will screen or shield 2 protons from the outer shell electrons and since electrons in the same shell are not particularly effective at shielding each other this means that the outer valency shell electrons will feel an effective nuclear charge of 9-2=+7.
-For hydrogen the effective nuclear charge is only +1 since it contains only the 1 proton and 1 electron.
+Cartton to show defintion of electronegativity The Electronegativity of an element depends on a number of factors.
+One factor is the effective nuclear charge that the electrons in the outer valency shell feel, since these are the electrons involved in actually forming covalent bonds.
+For example fluorine has an electron arrangement of 2,7 or an electron configuration of 1s22s22p5.
+The two inner shell electrons in the 1s sub-shell will screen or shield two protons from the outer shell electrons and since electrons in the same shell are not particularly effective at shielding each other this means that the outer valency shell electrons will feel an effective nuclear charge of 9-2=+7.

 Atomic structure diagrams to show the effective nuclear charge in a potassium and lithium atom.